 We identify, assess, control and monitor risks in the company in an ongoing, systematic process.
 Environmental risks, climate change or complex supply chains are also taken into account in a holistic approach.
 We monitor economic, social and ecological risks with established management approaches and systems.

 Swisscom's company-wide risk management system covers the entire group and takes into account external and internal events.
 Swisscom observes the established COSO II and ISO 31000 standards.
 The Swisscom risk management system thus complies with the various requirements of its own corporate governance and those of Swiss law.

 Swisscom is exposed to various financial risks resulting from business and financial activities.
 The main financial risks arise from changes in foreign exchange rates, interest rates and the creditworthiness and solvency of other parties.
 A further risk is involved in securing solvency.

-Swisscom's partners provide goods and services in the region of five billion Swiss francs annually.
+Swisscom’s partners provide goods and services in excess of CHF 4 billion annually.
 Swisscom attaches importance to fair and efficient partnerships with suppliers, who share its social and ecological goals and values.
-Along with them Swisscom commits itself to preserving the environment and aims to improve the working conditions of more than two million people by 2020.
+Swisscom works with its partners to protect the environment and improve working conditions.

 The Board of Directors is responsible for the establishment and monitoring of the group-wide assurance functions of risk management, internal control system for financial reporting, compliance management and internal auditing.
 The internal audit unit, which is directly responsible to the chairperson of the Board of Directors, verifies compliance with corporate governance guidelines across the group.
 In addition to regular audits, it provides a confidential anonymous whistleblowing system, in which special audits can be initiated by all employees.